Timelines are used to help pupils visualise how events relate to each other.

-History has a privileged position in the Heritage curriculum.
-This is because so many other subjects (Science, Literature, Geography, Music, Art, Religious Studies, etc.) need to be related in various ways to the past to be understood.
-A broad historical perspective is also critical for intelligent citizenship and as a foundation for life long learning.
+History has a privileged position in the Heritage curriculum because so many other subjects need to be understood in relation to the past.
+A broad historical perspective is also critical for intelligent citizenship and as a foundation for life-long learning.

 Our youngest pupils learn about different countries around the world through hands on experiences, such as trying on saris and silks from India, grinding up aromatic spices, or dancing to the rhythm of African drums.
 Parents who have lived in other countries often contribute to such sessions.
 Map skills are developed, for example, by looking at journeys fictional characters have taken, marking a route on a map of the Botanical Gardens and writing directions to get around the school.
 Reading stories from the four countries making up Great Britain and identifying key landmarks within Cambridge helps familiarise pupils with their own country.
 The names of continents and seas are learned through song.
 Physical land forms, such as the highest mountain and or the longest mountain range, are identified and explored as are, for example, the differences between a pond, a lake and a river.

 In our Junior School, we focus in greater depth upon knowledge of capitals, countries, water forms and land forms.
 We expect pupils to memorise these geography facts, with help from songs where possible.
-In Year 5, for instance, all the countries of Africa and Asia are learned over the course of the three terms.
+In Year 6, for instance, all the countries of Asia, North America and South America are learned over the course of the three terms.
 In addition, pupils look at what life is like in the countries and continents they are studying.
 Travel writing, letters, leaflets, and journal entries all give them an opportunity to engage with different cultures in a personal way.

 Pupils studying Geography in the Senior School learn to collect, analyse, present and interpret primary and secondary data.
 They learn how to use a large variety of maps, how to think critically and analytically, and how to solve problems and be good team players.
 We cover a wide range of topics from human and physical geography including: river, coastal and hazardous environments; economic activities and energy; ecosystems and rural environments; urban environments; fragile environments; and globalisation and development.
 Senior Geography pupils also enjoy a number of fieldwork trips to rivers, coasts, farms and cities where they collect and later analyse their data.
 These are always a lot of fun and are very enriching.

-The IGCSE syllabus we follow is: Edexcel International GCSE Geography (4GE0).
+The IGCSE syllabus we follow is: Pearson Edexcel International GCSE Geography (4GE1).

 Religious Studies supports the Christian ethos of Heritage School without excluding other philosophies and faiths.
 The key objective of our Religious Studies curriculum is to encourage our students to think for themselves about life’s biggest questions.

 One way this is facilitated is through Bible readings.
-We think all pupils should be familiar with the main stories and themes of it, given its historical and cultural significance.
+We think all pupils should be familiar with its main stories and themes, given its historical and cultural significance.
 Readings of Old and New Testament stories take place most days throughout the school, after which Infant and Junior pupils narrate (tell back) what they have just heard.
 Christian beliefs, values and history are explored by our Juniors through the reading of a biography of an inspiring Christian each year.
 In the Senior School the readings are arranged thematically: Year 7 follow the chronology of the Bible, Year 8 the geography, Year 9 the archaeology, Year 10 the morality and Year 11 the theology.

 Respecting other beliefs, traditions and ways of life is vital in our multicultural society.
 In Year 4 pupils begin learning about other monotheistic faiths, first Judaism in Year 4 and then Islam in Year 5.
 Year 6 pupils learn about the beliefs and practices of Buddhists and Hindus, with an emphasis upon key stories.